Minor in Energy Economics and Policy

 Each course counts for 7.5 ECTS.
 In order to obtain the minor, you must choose the three of them.
 The courses are as follows:

 Energy Economics, Markets, and Policy.
-Based upon microeconomic theory, the course introduces you to theories and models of energy markets, market regulation, and competition policy, with an emphasis on how these markets and their regulation are affected by globalisation and the need for sustainable energy development.
+Based upon microeconomic theory, the course introduces you to theories and models of energy markets, regulation, and competition policy, with an emphasis on how these markets and their regulation are affected by globalisation and the need for fair and environmentally sustainable energy development.

 The Energy Industry in Transition: Markets, Innovation, and Strategies.
 Gives you a deep insight into the energy industry from a business perspective, with an emphasis on innovation and business strategy and a focus on frameworks to analyse ‘systemic innovation’, where the value of a product, process, or technology is fundamentally dependent upon its interaction with other parts of the energy system.
 It builds on theories from business strategy, innovation, microeconomics, the economics and politics of regulation, and consumer behaviour, as they apply to concrete issues in the energy industry.
-To give you a hands-on experience of the industry, we will involve guest lectures and arrange field visits to Danish energy companies and other organisations involved in the industry.
+To give you first-hand knowledge of the energy industry, we will also aim to invite guest lectures from the industry.

 Energy System Economics and Modelling.
 Introduces methods for modelling the energy system that are used by firms and policy makers for forecasting and for policy and scenario analysis.
-These methods are essentially optimisation models, but also econometric approaches and system dynamics simulation models are presented during the course.
-The course introduces you to the details and challenges of environmental assessment methods, life cycle analysis, and system analysis, all methods that are part of the ongoing policy debate surrounding alternative energy technologies and future development paths.
-Through hands-on experience with such models, you will get a thorough understanding of how they work, and we will also explore how such models are used (or misused) in the policy-making process.
+These methods are essentially optimisation models, but also some additional models are briefly featured during the course.
+The course introduces you to the details and challenges of energy system analysis, system dynamics, and efficiency and productivity analysis, all methods that are part of the ongoing policy debate surrounding alternative energy technologies and future development paths.
+Through hands-on experience with such models, you will get a thorough understanding of how they work, and we will also explore how such models are used in the policy-making process.